Richmond station (California)

 The Southern Pacific (SP)-controlled Northern Railway opened through what is now Richmond in 1878.
 A flag stop at Barrett's Station was established by the mid-1880s; it was renamed Richmond in 1902 during the town's rapid growth.
 The SP constructed a new station at Richmond in 1904 and again in 1914–15.
 The SP station was demolished around 1968, though passenger continued until the formation of Amtrak in 1971.
-The Atchison, Topeka and Santa Fe Railway opened to Richmond in 1900; service ran until 1968, and the station was demolished in the 1990s.

 The modern station opened on January 29, 1973, as the northern terminal of BART service.
 Controversies during planning included the station location and the design of the concourse.
 Amtrak service to the station began on October 30, 1977.
 A new Amtrak platform was built in 2001, followed by a renovation of the whole station completed in 2007.
 A parking garage replaced the surface parking lot in 2013.